-Vienna, 13th April 2010
+Vienna, 5th April 2011

-The Permanent Mission of the Republic of Hungary to the OSCE presents its compliments to the Missions and Delegations of the participating States of the Organisation for Security and Co-operation in Europe and to the Conflict Prevention Centre of the OSCE and in accordance with Decisions 4/03 and 2/09 of the Forum for Security Co-operation has the honour to submit Hungary's Annual Information Exchange on the Implementation of the Code of Conduct on Politico-Military Aspects of Security.
+The Permanent Mission of the Republic of Hungary to the OSCE presents its compliments to all Missions and Delegations of the participating States of the Organization for Security and Co-operation in Europe and to the OSCE Conflict Prevention Centre and in accordance with Decisions 4/03 and 2/09 of the Forum for Security Co-operation has the honour to submit Hungary's Annual Information Exchange on the Implementation of the Code of Conduct on Politico-Military Aspects of Security.
+Please note that the answers provided are based on the existing legal framework, however a new constitution is currently being drafted by the Parliament.

-The Permanent Mission of the Republic of Hungary to the OSCE avails itself of this opportunity to renew to the Missions and Delegations of the participating States of the Organisation for Security and Co-operation in Europe and to the Conflict Prevention Centre of the OSCE the assurances of its highest consideration.
+The Permanent Mission of the Republic of Hungary to the OSCE avails itself of this opportunity to renew to all Missions and Delegations of the participating States of the Organization for Security and Co-operation in Europe and to the OSCE Conflict Prevention Centre the assurances of its highest consideration.